 The Sponsor maintains insurance coverage against potential losses that it believes is customary in its industry.
 The Sponsor currently maintains general liability insurance and excess liability coverage.
 The Sponsor's excess liability coverage and general liability insurance do not have deductibles.
 The general liability insurance covers the Sponsor and its subsidiaries for legal and contractual liabilities arising out of bodily injury or property damage, including any resulting loss of use to third parties, and for sudden and accidental pollution or environmental liability, while the excess liability coverage is in addition to and triggered if the general liability per occurrence limit is reached.
-In addition, the Sponsor's general liability insurance with per occurrence limits depending on the status of the well and deductibles consistent with industry standards.
-The Sponsor's general liability insurance and excess liability policies do not provide coverage with respect to legal and contractual liabilities of the Trust, and the Trust does not maintain such coverage since it is passive in nature and does not have any ability to influence the Sponsor or control the operations or development of the Underlying Properties.
+In addition, the Sponsor's general liability insurance and excess liability policies do not provide coverage with respect to legal and contractual liabilities of the Trust, and the Trust does not maintain such coverage since it is passive in nature and does not have any ability to influence the Sponsor or control the operations or development of the Underlying Properties.
 However, the Trust unitholders may indirectly benefit from the Sponsor's insurance coverage to the extent that insurance proceeds offset or reduce any costs or expenses that are deducted when calculating the net profits attributable to the Trust.